jabirali/fish-prefer/README.md

 making the command-line experience more consistent across distributions.

-Long story short, this plugin switches between `coreutils` and "your utils", depending on what is available on each machine you use `fish` on.
+Long story short, this plugin switches between `coreutils` and "your utils", depending on what is available on each machine.

 [1]: https://the.exa.website/
 [2]: https://github.com/sharkdp/fd